What Is Nursing Informatics?

 The ANCC offers board certification for nursing informatics.
 Eligibility for certification includes:

-• Hold a bachelor’s degree or higher
+- Hold a bachelor’s degree in nursing or higher

-• Have completed 30 hours of continuing education in nursing informatics within three years before certification
+- Have completed 30 hours of continuing education in nursing informatics within three years before certification

-• Have met one of the following practice hour requirements:
+- Have met one of the following practice hour requirements:

-• Have practiced a minimum of 2,000 hours in informatics nursing within the prior three years
+- Have practiced a minimum of 2,000 hours in informatics nursing within the prior three years

-• Have practiced a minimum of 1,000 hours in informatics nursing in the last three years and have completed a minimum of 12 semester hours of credit in informatics courses that are part of a graduate-level nursing informatics program
+- Have practiced a minimum of 1,000 hours in informatics nursing in the last three years and have completed a minimum of 12 semester hours of credit in informatics courses that are part of a graduate-level nursing informatics program

-• Have completed a graduate program in nursing informatics that includes a minimum of 200 hours of supervised practicum
+- Have completed a graduate program in nursing informatics that includes a minimum of 200 hours of supervised practicum

 Certification is by exam, and the credential is valid for five years.

 Licensure and certification are different—certification means nurses are competent to perform in the field of nursing informatics; licensure means they are legally permitted to practice in their state of residence.
-State nursing boards list the requirements for testing which can vary from state to state.
+State nursing boards list the requirements for testing, which can vary from state to state.
 BSN, MSN, and DNP nurses, after meeting specified requirements, may apply to their state board for licensure.
 Read more for further clarification on nursing informatics certifications.

 Nurse Informatics FAQs